followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/SimpleItem/template.md

 <!--typeFunctionParamName2-->itemElement<!--/typeFunctionParamName2-->
 <!--typeFunctionParamType2-->dxElement<!--/typeFunctionParamType2-->
 <!--typeFunctionParamDescription2-->
-An HTML element of the item to be rendered.
+The container of the item to be rendered.
 <!--/typeFunctionParamDescription2-->

 <!--typeFunctionReturnType-->string|Node|jQuery<!--/typeFunctionReturnType-->